-(f) Oral Arguments.
+- (4) Attachments shall exclude materials extraneous to genuine issues of material fact or law. - (f) Oral Arguments.
 Unless otherwise directed by the Court, a party desiring oral argument shall request it by placing "Oral Argument Requested" immediately below the title of such motion or the response to such motion.
 If oral argument is granted, notice shall be given in a manner directed by the Court.

-(g) Motions for Reconsideration.
+(q) Motions for Reconsideration.